© Crown copyright 2017

-In order to help promote economic growth in developing countries the government has created a new Prosperity Fund worth £1.3 billion over the next 5 years.
-Its priorities include improving the business climate, competitiveness and operation of markets, energy and financial sector reform, and increasing the ability of governments to tackle corruption.
-These reforms will drive sustainable development in developing countries, and create opportunities for international business, including UK companies.
+Launched in April 2016 to help promote economic growth in developing countries, the Prosperity Fund is worth £1.2 billion over 5 years.
+Its priorities include improving the business climate, competitiveness and operation of markets, energy and financial sector reform, and increasing tackling corruption.
+These reforms will drive sustainable development in partner countries, and create opportunities for international business, including UK companies.

-Although increasing numbers of developing countries are able to finance their own development, many still face considerable challenges such as rapid urbanisation, climate change and high and persistent inequality which can lower long-term growth prospects, including in middle income countries where more than 70% of the world’s poor live.
-The Prosperity Fund supports the broad-based and inclusive growth needed for poverty reduction to make development sustainable.
+Many developing countries, including middle income countries where around 70% of the world’s poor live, still face considerable challenges such as rapid urbanisation, climate change and high and persistent inequality (including gender inequality) which can lower long-term growth prospects.
+The Prosperity Fund supports the broad-based and inclusive growth needed for poverty reduction.